willy410-hub/marl-fleet-fairness-eval/README.md

 - **A dedicated vector/GIS routing engine** -- the city grid uses Chebyshev distance, not real street-network routing, consistent with the "lite" scope of the originating specification.
 - **Weather/event-driven demand spikes are modeled as a uniform multiplier**, not a genuinely separate stochastic process -- sufficient to test robustness-under-load, not a full weather simulation.
 - **The benchmark suite (`benchmark/`) ships 3 tasks**, not a large public leaderboard -- see [`BENCHMARK_CARD.md`](BENCHMARK_CARD.md)'s "Limitations" section.
+- **The synthetic scenario generator only perturbs scalar economic/demand-volume parameters** -- it never changes grid size, agent count, or the real demand curve's shape, so it produces variety within the existing calibrated environment, not entirely novel environment topologies.

 > **Note:** See **[DESIGN.md](./DESIGN.md)** for the full environment design -- motivation, reward architecture, and evaluation protocol -- and **[BENCHMARK_CARD.md](./BENCHMARK_CARD.md)** for the Phase 2 reusable benchmark suite's task definitions, documented baseline scores, and limitations.